LinuxDevil/transrecorder-screen-recorder-local-ai-transcripts/README.md

-# Screen Recorder
+# Meeting Video Transrecorder

 ![Application Icon](./resources/icon.png)

-A powerful desktop screen recording application built with Electron, React, and TypeScript.
-Record your screen, save videos locally, and automatically generate transcripts and summaries using Ollama.
+A powerful desktop application for recording meetings, lectures, and presentations with automatic transcript generation and AI-powered summarization.
+Built with Electron, React, and TypeScript.

-## Features
+## ✨ Features

-- **Screen Recording**: Capture your entire screen or specific windows
+- **🎥 Screen Recording** - Capture your entire screen or specific windows
-- **Video Download**: Save recordings to your desktop with organized folders
+- **📁 Smart File Organization** - Automatically saves to organized folders with timestamps
-- **Audio Extraction**: Extract audio from recorded videos automatically
+- **🎵 Audio Extraction** - Extracts audio from recorded videos for processing
-- **Transcript Generation**: Convert video audio to text using speech recognition
+- **📝 AI Transcript Generation** - Converts speech to text using local AI models
-- **AI Summarization**: Generate intelligent summaries using Ollama (local AI)
+- **🤖 Intelligent Summarization** - Generates context-aware summaries using Ollama
-- **Multiple Recording Types**: Support for Google Meet, Lesson, and general video recordings
+- **🎯 Multiple Recording Types** - Optimized for Google Meet, Lessons, and general videos
-- **Live Preview**: See what you're recording in real-time
+- **👀 Live Preview** - See what you're recording in real-time
-- **Cross-Platform**: Works on Windows, macOS, and Linux
+- **🔄 Cross-Platform** - Works seamlessly on Windows, macOS, and Linux
+- **🔒 Privacy-First** - All processing happens locally, no data sent to external servers

+## 📸 Screenshots

 ### Main Application Interface